ja18me/Rigaku_XRFdataText/README.md

 HOW TO RUN THE SCRIPT
 ---

-Please, move the Rigaku CSV files in the 'Raw Data' directory.
++ Please, move the Rigaku CSV files in the 'Raw Data' directory.
-Run the script 'main' typinh py main.py.
++ Run the script 'main' typing "py main.py".
-You will be asked to specific two numbers (columns of the MACCOR text file to work out the average).
-You will get the average of charge the discharge values at a given cycle number for multiple cells.

 Example
 ---